astriaorg/astria/crates/astria-grpc-mock/README.md

 ## Usage

 The GRPC mock crate works by providing the functionality to mount `Mock`s to `MockServer`s.
-A `Mock`, among other fields, contains a `Matcher` and a `Response`.
-Upon being mounted tothe server, the `Mock` will check incoming requests to the server for a match using the `Matcher`, and if the criteria is met, respond with `Response`.
+A `Mock`, among other fields, contains a `Matcher` and a `ResponseTemplate`.
+Upon being mounted to the server, the `Mock` will check incoming requests to the server for a match using the `Matcher`.
+If the criteria is met, it will respond with `ResponseTemplate::respond()`.

 To use the GRPC mock functionality, you first need to instantiate a `MockServer` with `MockServer::new()`.